-We use stochastic perturbative algorithms for model-free estimation of gradient information [16] in a general framework that includes reinforcement learning under delayed and discontinuous rewards [17]-[21], suitable for learning in physical systems of which the characteristics nor the optimization objectives are properly defined.
-Stochastic error-descent architectures for supervised learning [22] and computational primitives of reinforcement learning are combined into an analog VLSI architecture which offers a modular and cellular structure, model-free distributed representation, and robustness to noise and mismatches in the implementation.
-The combined architecture is applicable to the most general of learning tasks, where an unknown "black-box" dynamical system is adapted using a external "black-box" reinforcement-based delayed and possibly discrete reward signal.
+This paper addresses these challenges by using stochastic perturbative algorithms for model-free estimation of gradient information [9], in a general framework that includes reinforcement learning under delayed and discontinuous rewards [10]-[14].
+In particular, we extend earlier work on stochastic error-descent architectures for supervised learning [15] to include computational primitives implementing reinforcement learning.
+The resulting analog VLSI architecture retains desirable properties of a modular and cellular structure, model-free distributed representation, and robustness to noise and mismatches in the implementation.
+In addition, the architecture is applicable to the most general of learning tasks, where an unknown "black-box" dynamical system is adapted using a external "black-box" reinforcement-based delayed and possibly discrete reward signal.
 As a proof of principle, we apply the model-free training-free adaptive techniques to blind optimization of a second-order noise-shaping modulator for oversampled data conversion, controlled by a neural classifier.
 The only evaluative feedback used in training the classifier is a discrete failure signal which indicates when some of the integrators in the modulation loop saturate.

-In the following, we review supervised learning and stochastic perturbative techniques, and present a corresponding architecture for analog VLSI implementation.
-We then cover a generalized form of reinforcement learning, and introduce a stochastic perturbative analog VLSI architecture for reinforcement learning.
-Neuromorphic implementations in analog VLSI and system examples are also included.
+Section 2 reviews supervised learning and stochastic perturbative techniques, and presents a corresponding architecture for analog VLSI implementation.
+The following section covers a generalized form of reinforcement learning, and introduces a stochastic perturbative analog VLSI architecture for reinforcement learning.
+Neuromorphic implementations in analog VLSI and their equivalents in biology are the subject of section 4.
+Finally, section 5 concludes the findings.

-2 Supervised Learning
+2. Supervised Learning